Huw Wheldon

 Sir Huw Pyrs Wheldon, OBE, MC (7 May 1916 – 14 March 1986) was a Welsh broadcaster and BBC executive.

 Early life

-Wheldon was born on 7 May 1916 in Prestatyn, Flintshire, Wales.
+Huw Pyrs Wheldon was born on 7 May 1916 in Prestatyn, Flintshire, Wales.
 He was educated at Friars School, Bangor, at the time an all-boys grammar school, and graduated with a BSc(Econ) degree from the London School of Economics in 1938.
-His father, Sir Wynn Wheldon, was a prominent educationalist who had been awarded the DSO for gallantry in the First World War.
+His father, Sir Wynn Powell Wheldon, was a prominent educationalist who had been awarded the DSO for gallantry in the First World War.
 His grandfather, Tomos Jones Wheldon, had been the Moderator of the Calvinist Methodist Church in Wales.
-His mother, Megan Edwards, was an accomplished pianist.
+His mother, Megan née Edwards, was an accomplished pianist.

 Military service

 On the outbreak of war in 1939, Wheldon enlisted in the Buffs.
 He was commissioned into the Royal Welch Fusiliers in 1940, but subsequently volunteered for the airborne forces and joined the Royal Ulster Rifles, with whom he flew into Normandy.
-He was awarded the Military Cross for an act of bravery on D-Day + 1.
+He was awarded the Military Cross for gallantry and outstanding courage on D-Day + 1, took part in the crossing of the Rhine on the 24th March 1945 and by the end of hostilities held the rank of Major.